LEADERSHIP - The change agent

 The personality of the leader always matters.
 The core beliefs which underpin authenticity can't be mimicked, however acting in ways congruent with your values can be practised.
 Some MRL exercises are used to help participants learn to master their 'inner game', with faculty and trainers providing coaching and feedback throughout the Programme.
 You will meet leaders with presence and also study those who have failed the 'inner control' challenge.
 Presence is enhanced by a clarity of purpose and weakened by internal uncertainty.
 We also look at the difference between presence and charisma.

 Good leaders are great learners; they are continuously curious.
 MRL offers a range of discovery based learning techniques designed to prompt curiosity, adapted to a wide spread of learning styles.
 As well as sections which are straightforwardly content rich, e.g. on finance or how to make excellent presentations, parts of the Programme cover self-knowledge techniques, working with and knowing others in your teams, and how to continuously expand your horizons.
 There are segments on networks and network mapping, including the use of social media.
-The Programme specifically highlights the importance of self-knowledge and each participant has a Personal Programme Log, which forms a record of their journey through the MRL year.
+The Programme specifically highlights the importance of self-knowledge and the participant's individual learning journey.

 There is a strong emphasis on honing the skills required for effective communication through group and pair work, role play, practice and discussion.
 Individual coaching is provided to participants during workshops and through the Programme-long mentoring support system.
 We examine how successful leaders tell good stories, how they shape the narrative.